Stuart Thieffry, BA (Hons) Business Administration, employer-sponsored study

 One suggestion Stuart made has been implemented; accounting is now taught as a workshop instead of a lecture and seminar and the initial feedback has been positive.
 Another issue Stuart has been fighting for is the introduction of a compulsory second language to be taught on business courses.
 "I believe you cannot approach a business career today without speaking at least two languages, as such next year the teaching staff will come together and try to build a language course."

 The modules Stuart enjoyed the most were the ones focused around economics, which he has chosen as a pathway.
 "Economics and in particular macroeconomics are the big picture of the business world, the market one chooses to operate in and the firm or organization one works for.
 The economics lecturers and seminar tutors have a great deal to offer all students at LSBU and if I were to give advice to anybody wishing to study my course I would suggest they take this pathway."

 "The teaching staff provided me with a system and a method which I can use in business situations.
 In my opinion this is the most important thing I have gained from LSBU."

 During his second year, Stuart had the opportunity to take part in the student membership of the Institute of Directors (IoD) which gave him ample opportunities to attend fascinating talks and network with the UK's most successful business people.

 When he graduates from LSBU, Stuart aims to continue studying in order to become an expert in his field of procurement and supply chain management.

-Read more about student sponsored study at LSBU.
+Read more about employer sponsored study at LSBU.